garrandall/popular-music-data/tracks/we-are-one--ole-ola--pitbull-jennifer-lopez-claudia-leitte.md

 Show the world where you're from (show them where you're from) (we are one, baby) Show the world we are one (one love, life)

 Ole, Ole, Ole, Ola

 Claudia Leitte, obrigado

-Ã meu, Ã© seu, hoje Ã© tudo nosso
+Ã meu, é seu, hoje é tudo nosso
 Quando eu chamo o mundo inteiro pra jogar
 Ã pra mostrar que eu posso
 Torcer, chorar, sorrir, gritar